msheliga1/uriHW12SQLEmpTracker/README.md

 ## Tools and Technologies Used
     Github - Branches not needed, but could use.
         - GitIgnore to keep NPM libraries out of gitHub repo.
-    NPM - Node Package Manager
+    Inquirer - Allows for simple prompts and user inputs.
+0 NPM - Node Package Manager
         fs - fileSystem
         inquirer - Used for prompts (text, list, checkboxes, editor, etc.)